Lemon Law in WyomingGet detailed Vehicle History Report in 3 Easy Steps

 First off, the vehicle purchased must be brand new and under the standard manufacturer's warranty.
 If you are having problems with a used vehicle with 150,000 miles on it and no warranty, you won't get very far trying to use this law.

-If the new vehicle has a defect that is reported within the first year of the warranty, the manufacturer will, through its agents (usually the dealer you bought the auto from), generally fix the problem pronto.
+If the new vehicle has a defect that is reported within 1 year of purchase, the manufacturer will, through its agents (usually the dealer you bought the auto from), generally fix the problem pronto.

 That will usually be the end of it.
 There are countless cars that for one reason or another did not roll off the assembly line in perfect condition.
 But after one trip to the shop, the car never has another problem.
 But when the garage fixes the defect and two weeks later the exact same problem is back, the makings for a lemon are in place.

 The manufacturer must have a "reasonable" number of attempts to cure the ailment and restore the vehicle's fair market value.
-In Wyoming, "reasonable" is defined as three attempts within a year, or a collective total of 30 days in the shop during a one-year period.
+In Wyoming, "reasonable" is defined as 3 attempts within 1 year, or a collective total of 30 days in the shop during a period of 1 year.

 The initial step is to contact the dealer or manufacturer representative in your locale.
 Most likely, if you have kept detailed notes of the garage time and held onto all of the paperwork, the issue will not have to go much further.